 Operators agreed to promptly self-report Chinook salmon hotspot areas from the grounds to AGDB and/or their Cooperative's affiliated processor.
-No hot spot alerts were sent out in 2018 compared to four in 2016 and 2015, three in 2014 and eight in 2013.

-According to NMFS catch accounting, there were 324 Chinook salmon taken during the season (see Table 7 and Figure 3).
+According to NMFS catch accounting, there were 297 Chinook salmon taken during the season (see Table 7 and Figure 3).